Family Provision Claims

 - The Will must genuinely reflect the Will maker’s last testamentary intentions.

-- The Will maker must have had legal capacity at the time of making it.
+- The Will maker must have had legal and mental capacity (testamentary capacity) at the time of making it.

 - The Will must not have been the product of undue influence exerted by another person.